Over the Hedge: Critical response

 On Rotten Tomatoes, the film has a rating of based on 172 reviews, with an average score of 6.80/10.
 The site's consensus states: "Even if it's not an animation classic, Over the Hedge is clever and fun, and the jokes cater to family members of all ages."
-On Metacritic, the film has a score of 67 out of 100 based on 31 critics.
+On Metacritic, the film has a score of 67 out of 100, based on 31 critics, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

 Ken Fox of TVGuide.com praised the film for being "a sly satire of American 'enough is never enough' consumerism and blind progress at the expense of the environment.
 It's also very funny, and the little woodland critters that make up the cast are a kiddie-pleasing bunch."
 Roger Ebert of the Chicago Sun-Times give the film three out of four and called it "Not at the level of Finding Nemo or Shrek, but is a lot of fun, awfully nice to look at, and filled with energy and smiles."
-Nick De Semlyen of Empire give the film three out of five and wrote, "You'll soon be sick of digital furballs, but there's plenty of fun here and Hammy is up there with Ice Ages Scrat in the pantheon of lunatic movie rodents."
-Peter Bradshaw of The Guardian gave the film two out of five, writing "The spoilt and wasteful American consumer is satirised in this patchy animated comedy from DreamWorks."
+Nick De Semlyen of Empire give the film three out of five and wrote, "You'll soon be sick of digital furballs, but there's plenty of fun here and Hammy is up there with Ice Ages Scrat in the pantheon of lunatic movie rodents".
+Peter Bradshaw of The Guardian gave the film two out of five, writing "The spoilt and wasteful American consumer is satirised in this patchy animated comedy from DreamWorks".